 When I'm not teaching, I seem to have no trouble finding things to keep me busy:

 Hardware / Software

-If you choose to work at your own computer, you may purchase software at academic prices from the SRJC bookstore in Santa Rosa, Petaluma, or online.
+If you choose to work at your own computer, you may subscribe to Photoshop CC directly from Adobe.

 Check hardware and software requirements before buying software.
 (Photoshop does not run well or at all on older computers.)
-Adobe Photoshop CS6 or Photoshop CC is required.
-Don't even think about using versions prior to CS6!
+Adobe Photoshop CC is required.

-Once you've purchased the correct book, go ahead and download the book images - all of the images you'll need to follow along with the book and complete the book's exercises.
+Once you have the book, go ahead and download the book images - all of the images you'll need to follow along with the book and complete the book's exercises.

 Using the Class Web site

 Nearly every page of our course materials begins with this navigation bar.